A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: A New 2-bit Covariance Matrix Estimator

+where $\{\bm{\tau}_i\}_{i=1}^n\sim \mathscr{U}[-\frac{\lambda}{2},\frac{\lambda}{2}]^d+\mathscr{U}[-\frac{\lambda}{2},\frac{\lambda}{2}]^d$.
 Note that \cite[Sec.
 3.1]{chen2022quantizing} focused on heavy-tailed $\bm{X}_i$ (assumed to have bounded fourth moments) and overcame the heavy-tailedness by incorporating an additional truncation step before the dithered quantization.
-As a result, it was mentioned in Remark 1 therein that "the results for sub-Gaussian distributions can be analogously established and are also new to the literature."
-To proceed, we present here the sub-Gaussian counterpart of \cite[Thm.
+As a result, it was mentioned in Remark 1 therein that ``the results for sub-Gaussian distributions can be analogously established and are also new to the literature."
+To facilitate further developments, we present here the sub-Gaussian counterpart of \cite[Thm.
 3]{chen2022quantizing}.